PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/4-how-tos/4-handle-plan-selection/README.md

 2. Retrieve plan pricing from Billing API and inject it into your template

-Billing will not provide the name of the plans and the list of features, it'so you must provide it to manage your display in your module
+Billing will not provide the name of the plans and the list of features, you must provide it to manage your display in your module

 :::tip Note
-For plan id, please get in touch with your Solution Engineer at PrestaShop.
+For plan ID, please get in touch with your Solution Engineer at PrestaShop.
 :::